Chloe-323/futoshiki/README.md

 This method defines an `immovable` set which will contain all the cells that cannot be changed.
 If a user puts a number down and then changes their mind, they can move the cursor to the cell and choose a different number to replace it.
 If they try to change a cell that was defined at the start of the puzzle, then they will receive an error.
 This is to prevent the user from changing the initial state of the puzzle.

 ## `solve(self, state=None)`
-The solve method solves the puzzle.
+The `solve` method solves the puzzle.
 It will return a state which represents the solved puzzle.
-If the puzzle is unsolvable, then it will return None.
+If the puzzle is unsolvable, then it will return `None`.
 If the state variable is not None, then the method will solve the puzzle starting from that state.
 Otherwise, it will solve the puzzle starting from the current state.

 The `solve` method uses a backtracking search algorithm to find a solution to the puzzle.
 The algorithm works by considering the unassigned tiles with the most constraints first, and trying the possible values for those tiles in the order of the number of constraints they will create.
 If a tile has no legal values, the algorithm backtracks to the previous tile and tries the next legal value for that tile.
 If there are no more legal values to try, the algorithm continues backtracking until it finds a tile with untried legal values.
 If the algorithm reaches a point where there are no more tiles to assign, it has found a solution to the puzzle.

 The solve method contains three nested functions: `get_legal_moves`, `select_next_assignment`, and `update_constraints`:

 - The `get_legal_moves` function takes a state and the indices row and col of a tile and returns a list of legal values for that tile.
 A value is legal if it has not already been used in the same row or column as the tile, and if it satisfies all the inequality constraints involving the tile.
 - The `select_next_assignment` function takes a state and returns the indices of the next tile to assign a value to.
 It first finds the tiles with the most constraints, and if there is more than one such tile, it picks the one with the highest degree (defined as the number of unassigned tiles with constraints involving the tile).
 If there is still a tie, then it will pick one arbitrarily, depending on the order that Python stores items in the set.
 - The `update_constraints` function takes a state, the indices row and col of a tile, and the value assigned to that tile.
 It updates the `row_constraints` and `col_constraints` variables to reflect the new value, and it also updates the number of constraints for each tile.